rajinder-yadav/micro_test/README.md

 ## Fixture Usage Details

 1. Variables must be declared before a fixture declaration.
-1. Varabiles must be visible to the test using the fixture.
+1. Variables must be visible to the test using the fixture.

 If you're familiar and comfortable with C++11 lambda, you can use '[&]' to replace both 'setup_fixture' and 'cleanup_fixture', both of which are defines to it.